Achilles Tendinitis and Achilles Tendinosis: symptoms, causes and treatments

 • Wearing shoes without proper support

-• No warm-up or stretching prior to physical activity
+• Insufficient or no warm-up or stretching prior to physical activity

-During the physical exam, your doctor will examine your lower leg and back of the ankle for pain and inflammation.
-You may be asked to stand on the balls of your feet so they can see the range of motion and flexibility.
+The first step of diagnosis is a physical exam along with a review of your symptoms and medical history.
+The physical exam involves an examination of your lower leg and the back of your ankle for inflammation.
+You may be asked to stand on the balls of your feet so our doctor can see your range of motion and flexibility.

-Your doctor can observe the integrity of your tendon by squeezing the calf muscle while you are lying on your stomach on the exam table.
-If a rupture or tear is suspected, an MRI or x-ray may be ordered.
+Our doctor can observe the integrity of your tendon by squeezing the calf muscle while you are lying on your stomach on the exam table.

-Luckily most Achilles injuries are highly treatable thanks to modern medicine, but more difficult to treat once the condition becomes chronic.
-This is why seeing a doctor early is the smartest approach to Achilles' injuries.
+Luckily, most Achilles injuries are highly treatable but become more difficult to treat once the condition becomes chronic.
+This is why seeing a doctor early is the smartest approach to Achilles injuries.
 Conservative treatment options include:

 • Stretching